Table of Contents hide

 - Each rule consists of a priority, action, optional host condition, and optional path condition.

 - Priority – Rules are evaluated in priority order, from the lowest value to the highest value.
-The default rule has lowest priority
+The default rule has the lowest priority

 - Action – Each rule action has a type and a target group.
 Currently, the only supported type is forward, which forwards requests to the target group.
 You can change the target group for a rule at any time.